On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Multi-scale analysis

 To establish the decay of eigenfunctions, we denote $\Lambda=B^{(2)}_1\setminus\{o,k\}$.
 By Proposition \ref{DRpro}, for $x\in \Lambda$,

-By Neumann series, we get which together with restricting the equation $ (H_{B_1^{(2)}}-E_1^{(2)})\psi_1=0$ to $\Lambda$ yields the exponential decay of $\psi_1$.
+By Neumann series argument, we get which together with restricting the equation $ (H_{B_1^{(2)}}-E_1^{(2)})\psi_1=0$ to $\Lambda$ yields the exponential decay of $\psi_1$.
 The proof of exponential decay of $\Psi_1$ is analogous.
 The expression \eqref{y} follows from the above estimates and the orthogonality of $\psi_1$ and $\Psi_1$.

 If there is a third eigenvalue $|\hat{E}-v (\theta)|<2\delta_0^{\frac{1}{400}}$, the above argument shows that its eigenfunction can also be expressed as the form \eqref{y}.
-This violates the orthogonality relation of $\psi_1,\Psi_1$ and leads a contradiction.
+This violates the orthogonality relation of $\psi_1,\Psi_1$ and leads to the contradiction.